jtangney/gke-federated-learning/testing/README.md

 - wait for the pod to be ready
 `kubectl wait --for=condition=Ready pod -l app=test -n $TENANT`

-- Verify the pod does have an istio-proxy sidecar container
+- Verify the pod has an istio-proxy sidecar container
 `kubectl -n $TENANT get pods -l app=test -o jsonpath='{.items..spec.containers[*].name}'`

 #### Test the interaction